Zoo Tycoon (2001 video game): Expansion packs

 Zoo Tycoon received two expansion packs: Dinosaur Digs, which added prehistoric-themed items and animals including mythical creatures, and Marine Mania, which added aquatic-themed items and animals.

 Dinosaur Digs

-Released on May 19, 2002, Dinosaur Digs includes 20 new prehistoric animals to choose from including mammoths, saber-toothed cats, and varied dinosaurs as well as prehistoric-themed items and buildings.
+Released on May 19, 2002, Dinosaur Digs features 20 new prehistoric animals to choose from including mammoths, saber-toothed cats, and varied dinosaurs as well as prehistoric-themed items and buildings.
 In addition, new types of electrical fences to accommodate the animals and prehistoric foliage have been introduced.
 As in the previous game, more extinct animals, foliage and better care for dinosaurs can be researched.
 Each dinosaur is adopted as an egg.
 The game introduces a new staff member, the scientist, to care for the egg and, once it hatches, the dinosaur itself.

 Marine Mania

 The second expansion pack, Marine Mania, was released on October 17, 2002.
 The expansion allows players to create and manage underwater exhibits or merge aquatic tanks with traditional land habitats.
 Interactive tutorials and virtual marine specialists are available to help players maintain animal happiness.
 In addition, there are also indoor aquarium buildings and 10 new scenarios were added.
 The expansion pack also provides the ability to create aquatic shows.